dtutimes/central-information/README.md

 # central-information

-repository to store central information about the DTU Times system.
+repository to store central information about the DTU Times ecosystem.

+---